SaurabhEffect/tic-tac-toe/README.md

-# Tic Tac Toe
+# Tic Tac Toe - v1.3

-A minimalist and elegant implementation of the classic Tic Tac Toe game with a luxury-inspired design aesthetic, built with modular vanilla JavaScript and persistent storage.
+A minimalist and elegant implementation of the classic Tic Tac Toe game with a luxury-inspired design aesthetic, built with modular vanilla JavaScript and custom player names.

 ## 🎯 Overview

 A sophisticated take on the classic Tic Tac Toe game, featuring a luxury-inspired minimal design with cream, beige, charcoal, and gold color palette.
-Built with vanilla JavaScript using ES6 modules, it offers smooth animations, responsive design, clean code architecture, and persistent data storage using localStorage.
+Built with vanilla JavaScript using ES6 modules, it offers smooth animations, responsive design, clean code architecture, and persistent data storage, and personalized player customization.

-**Version 1.2 Features**: LocalStorage integration for preferences and game state persistence.
+**Version 1.3 Features**: Player name customization with persistent storage and display in game UI.

 ## ✨ Features